In the Hummelverse, tanks rule the known world.

 Common Myths and Legends

-Humans are often believed to merely be fairytale creatures who never really existed.
+Humans are known, but generally assumed to be all dead.
 Others believe they still live hidden somewhere.
 There are elaborate belief systems that involve mythical vehicles and factories.
 Not everyone believes in them, but their names and stories are widely known.
 Due to the lack of contemporary witnesses, historical facts and accounts are distorted and even outright replaced with fantasy stories.